workstaffhq/helpcenter/docs/managers/addons/documents.md

 - **To Review**: Documents uploaded by staff.
 - **Expired**: Documents past their expiration date.
 - **Expiring soon**: Documents set to expire within the next 30 days.
-- **Waiting for document**: Documents requested from staff but not yet uploaded..
+- **Waiting for document**: Documents requested from staff but not yet uploaded.